- Why App?

 Appalachian does not conduct interviews with applicants as part of the application process.
 Interviews may be required in special circumstances and Appalachian will notify the applicant.

 Please note that Appalachian does not require letters of recommendations, resume, essays or personal statements as part of our application for admission.
 However, Appalachian encourages applicants to submit a personal statement and/or resume through their MyApp Portal.
-There is no predetermined topic, so this is a chance for the student to tell us more about themselves (beyond grades and test scores).
 They will have access to enter supplemental information in their MyApp Portal once they have submitted their application for admission.

 Personal Admissions Account